LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W10-D0-Overview-SP26.md

 - **Final Quiz Next Week**
   - In the classroom: Monday 6/8 from 10:00 to 12:00.
-  - In the testing center: Monday 6/8 through Wednesday 6/10.
+  - In the testing center: Friday 6/5 through Monday 6/8.
     See the [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services) web site for the testing center location and hours.
   - Contact your instructor if you are not going to be able to come to the main campus for your final.
 - **Course Evaluation.** Please fill out the course evaluation.
 There is a link [here](https://eval.lanecc.edu) and at the bottom of this week's Moodle section.